 Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Loss or unauthorised access to data including personal data.
-4 × 2 Breach of Data Protection Act and possible prosecution.
+4 x 2 Breach of Data Protection Act and possible prosecution.
 Loss of business critical information.
 Reputational, Financial, Political.
 Operational, Reputational, Financial.
-Staff trained in information management principles and aware of their responsibilities; Secure off-site server storage through SLA with Cornwall Council; Onsite fireproof lockable storage for physical documents.
+Staff trained in information management principles and aware of their responsibilities; Secure off-site server storage through SLA with Cornwall Council; Secure use of IS VPN to allow working from home with centrally held data on council servers and suitable encryption on all IFCA devices; Onsite fireproof lockable storage for physical documents.
 Cornwall IFCA transfers some of the risk for managing its digital information through a SLA with Cornwall Council for IT services.
 Loss of, or unauthorised access to, data has the potential to severely damage the relationship with stakeholders, as well as, in the case of research data, represent the loss of a considerable financial asset.

+Risk Risk Score Possible Implications Risk Category Management of the Risk Potential Mitigation Comments (I x L) •

+1

-Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Incident causing severe injury or death of staff member 5 x 2 Loss of key member of staff.
+Incident causing severe injury or death of staff member 5 x 2 Loss of key member of staff.
 Low morale.
 Lengthy investigation (potentially including seized assets).
 Down time due to overhaul and review of operations.
-Legal action and potential sanctions, including imprisonment for senior staff.
-Operational, Reputational, Financial, Environmental, Health and Safety.
+Legal action and potential sanctions, including imprisonment for senior Operational, Reputational, Financial, Environmental, Health and Safety.
 Risk management process including annual review of all risk assessments; Staff training in risk management.
-Installing a culture of safety; Cover for key roles; Identification of training needs; Review and feedback process following incidents and near misses; Maintenance of all vehicles and vessels; Creation and regular review of disaster planning and incident response plans.
-Counselling services are available.
+Installing a culture of safety; Cover for key roles; Identification of training needs; Review and feedback process following incidents and near misses; Maintenance of all vehicles and vessels; Creation and regular review of disaster planning and incident Counselling services are available.
 Effective management of staff health safety and management.
 Legal advice.
 Cornwall IFCA operates in a hazardous environment where the risk of an incident occurring is higher than other organisations, and where the hazards are greater than for many other occupations.
 Fishing remains one of the more dangerous occupations and our officers are exposed to some of that risk.
 As such, safety is of the highest priority to Cornwall IFCA.

+for senior and incident

+staff. response plans.

-Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Failure to maintain effective financial management and control.
-4 × 1 Financial loss leading to reduction in capacity.
+Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Failure to maintain effective financial management and control. ial Financial loss leading to reduction in capacity.
+Loss of staff morale.
 Reputational, Political, Financial.
-Operational, Annual internal and external audit.
+Operational, Reputational.
+Annual internal audit.
 Cornwall Council financial services operate as a partner through a SLA.
 Part of the risk has been transferred to Cornwall Council through a SLA covering financial services.
 Cornwall IFCA is a Committee of Cornwall Council.
 This is because the Cornwall IFCA district maps onto the Unitary Authority of Cornwall Council.
-This allows for a close working relationship between the two authorities giving Cornwall IFCA the support of a much larger organisation. morale.
-Reputational.
+This allows for a close working relationship between the two authorities giving Cornwall IFCA the support of a much larger organisation.
 Police investigation of fraudulent activities.
 Operational, Reputational.